KeyBank Review: Noteworthy Checking Accounts for Balances of All Sizes

-KeyBank vs. US Bank
+KeyBank vs. U.S. Bank

 As America’s fifth-largest bank, U.S. Bank is significantly larger than KeyBank.
-That shows in its services, such as an advanced mobile app you can query about your account using just your voice.
-Despite its size, U.S. Bank doesn’t necessarily provide the best value in its banking products.
-For example, KeyBank’s CD rates are more competitive.
+That shows in its services, like an advanced mobile app you can query about your account using natural language.
+U.S Bank’s national presence is bigger than KeyBank’s to cover individuals who don’t live in the states KeyBank serves.

-As one of America’s largest financial institutions, KeyBank has a good selection of checking, savings and money market accounts as well as CDs.
+As one of America’s largest financial institutions, KeyBank has a large selection of checking, savings and money market accounts as well as CDs.
 Although account fees can be steep, most can be avoided.
 Customers who stick with the basic checking and savings accounts can avoid monthly fees altogether.
 Add to that a large network of free ATMs and competitive CD rates, and it’s clear that KeyBank is worth a close look by anyone considering a switch.